WICG/Realms-Initialization-Control/README.md

 This jeopardizes the safety of my application - which translates into putting my users at risk.

-Fortunately, this naturally encourged the creation of security tools to be similarly included in web application to help monitor for such potential malicious attacks, a great initiative allowing owners of web apps to easily protect their users.
+Fortunately, this naturally encourged the creation of security tools to be similarly included in web applications to help monitor for such potential malicious attacks, a great initiative allowing owners of web apps to easily protect their users.

 Therefore, I choose to integrate `monitor.js` - a JavaScript runtime security tool for enhancing the security of my app by blocking exfiltration of sensitive PII data: